Eliza Allen

-Eliza Allen (January 27, 1826 – after 1851) was a Maine woman who, in 1851, published a memoir called The Female Volunteer; Or the Life and Wonderful Adventures of Miss Eliza Allen, A Young Lady of Eastport, Maine.
-In it, she described her life.
-As a teenager, she was not allowed to marry the man whom she loved, and so as a result, she disguised herself as a man and had many adventures, including fighting and being wounded in the Mexican–American War.
+Eliza Allen (January 27, 1826 – after 1851) was an American writer from Maine who, in 1851, published a memoir called The Female Volunteer; Or the Life and Wonderful Adventures of Miss Eliza Allen, A Young Lady of Eastport, Maine.
+In the book, she describes how as a teenager, she was not allowed to marry the man whom she loved, and so she disguised herself as a man and had many adventures, including fighting and being wounded in the Mexican–American War, though some sources question the veracity of her claims.
 She was also known as Eliza Billings (the surname of her husband).

 Early life

 Eliza Allen was born January 27, 1826, to one of the most prominent families in Maine and enjoyed a comfortable early life on the family's estate.
 Eliza was well-educated and enjoyed reading.
-A Canadian family by the name of Billings moved into the area and he and his oldest son, William, worked as day-laborers to support a large family.
+A Canadian family named Billings moved into the area and the family's father and his oldest son, William, worked as day laborers to support their large family.
 William Billings often worked for Eliza's father.
-The two met secretly, and Eliza and William fell in love at the age of 20.
-Eliza promised herself to William, though she knew her parents would not approve.
+Eliza and William met secretly, and fell in love at the age of 20.
+Eliza promised to marry William, though she knew her parents would not approve.
 When they found out, her parents threatened to disinherit her and throw her out of their home.

 William decided the Mexican—American War afforded him an opportunity to better himself in the eyes of his fiancé's parents and volunteered for the U.S. Army.
 Eliza, who says in her autobiography that she had read about Deborah Sampson in the American Revolution and Lucy Brewer in the War of 1812, determined that she would follow him.
 She cut her hair, dressed in men's clothing, and sailed to Portland, Maine and volunteered herself under the alias George Mead the next day.

-Allen read the stories of Deborah Samson, who fought in the American Revolution disguised as a man, as well as the stories about Lucy Brewer who disguised herself as a marine to fight on the Constitution during the War of 1812.
-These women served as templates for Allen's own experience.